 Using a potential divider

-The potential difference, measured by the voltage, is divided up in exactly the same ratio as the size of the resistors.
+In words, the ratio of the potentials is equal to the ratio of the resistances.
 This is a useful idea in practical measuring circuits.
 It makes it easier to measure a change in the potential difference.

 I =V1/R1 = V2/R2

 and because V1/R1 = V2/R2 then rearranging this: V1/V2 = R1/R2 so the ratio of the resistances is the same as the ratio of the voltages.

 For example a temperature change changes the resistance of a thermistor but the potential difference (voltage) across the thermistor in the circuit below would stay the same.
 The (tiny) current would alter but this is quite hard to measure.

 In this circuit below a change in the resistance of the thermistor would alter the balance of voltages measured and these values would be much easier and therefore more accurate, to measure.